 Introduction

-In Australia, providing financial services, particularly ‘making a market’ for financial products, requires an Australian Financial Services Licence (AFSL).
+IIn Australia, providing financial services, particularly ‘making a market’ for financial products, means you must determine if you need an Australian Financial Services Licence (AFSL).
 An AFSL, authorised under the Corporations Act 2001 (Cth), is essential for any financial services business intending to provide financial services in Australia by ‘making a market’.

 This guide is a crucial resource for businesses seeking to understand and navigate the AFSL requirements for ‘making a market’ as a financial service.
 It provides essential guidance on the authorisation needed from ASIC and the regulatory requirements that licensees must meet to provide these financial services in Australia.